Achilles Tendon Injury Compensation Claims

 If you or your dependent has received an injury due to a coach or personal trainer “pushing” you beyond realistic goals and physical limits which has resulted in injury to the Achilles tendon, you may have grounds for a claim.

-Persons which have had injury caused by negligence to sports terrain which caused the foot to snap back and injury to befall them may have grounds for a claim.
+People who have received an injury caused by negligence to sports terrain which caused the foot to snap back and injury to befall them may have grounds for a claim.

 Any person who has suffered permanent damage to the foot as a result of injury to the Achilles heel, specifically any individual which must use a wheelchair or other form of mobile assistance to walk, definitively have grounds for a claim.